-The Master of Fashion, one of the Master of Fashion & Luxury Management tracks, is a one year first level Master Degree (60 ECTS).
+Fashion, one of the Master of Fashion & Luxury Management majors, is a one year first level Master Degree (60 ECTS).
 The curriculum is formed by 1500 hours (4 days per week, from 9am to 6pm), divided into core courses, individual study, laboratories, and final project work.
 The teaching methods are designed to support students’ professional growth, balancing managerial and creative subjects.
 To achieve these aims, the faculty is composed of professionals who play a crucial role in the management of fashion firms both in Italy and abroad.
 At the end of lectures, students will have the opportunity to start immediately practicing on future professional projects, by completing a stimulating work with the class team, in collaboration with a leading firm in the fashion industry.

 The curriculum is composed by core courses, specialised courses (one for each segment of the fashion industry) and laboratories.

 The terms are thus divided:

 The course aims at offering a clear definition of the pivotal concepts of strategic marketing, connected with the increasingly complex dynamics of the luxury market.
 The various brand definition areas (mission, vision, values, positioning) will be considered as pivotal points of identification of the business and communication strategy.
 The participants will therefore have a complete and exhaustive view of every aspect connected to branding thus recognizing the importance of the role of communication in building the perception and reputation of the brand.

 The course aims at presenting an overview of the strategic tools necessary for the correct planning of the activities and procedures inside the fashion and luxury market.
 Through the analysis of the strategic positioning, of the offer management and of the distribution strategy, students will be given the necessary instruments to analyse the competition, the brand positioning and the final consumer, coherently with the different business models which the companies in this field can adopt.